Small Business Rate Relief

 Other Rate Reliefs

-If you qualify for other reliefs then you may not be entitled to claim small business rate relief.
-For example, if you qualify for, or are already in receipt of, mandatory relief as a charity, CASC, Post Office, General Store, or Food shop then you will not qualify for this relief.
-This does not include transitional relief or any discretionary reliefs.
+If you qualify for other reliefs then you may not be entitled to claim SBRR.
+For example, if you qualify for, or are already in receipt of, mandatory relief as a charity, CASC, Post Office, General Store, or Food shop then you will not qualify for SBRR.
+This does not include transitional or discretionary reliefs.

 How to apply

 An application for Small Business Rate Relief is not required.
-If you meet the eligibility criteria and you do not receive the relief that you believe you should then contact us to make a claim.
+If you meet the eligibility criteria and your bill does not reflect the relief you expected then please contact us to advise of your circumstances immediately.
 If relief is granted the claim does not have to be renewed unless there is a change in circumstances.

 Certain changes in circumstances will need to be notified to the local authority by the ratepayer.
 The changes which must be notified are: